diefenbach/django-lfs/docs/user/concepts/portlets.rst

 Filter
 -------

-Displays a filter portlet for a category.
+This portlet displays a filter portlet for a category.

 Title
     The title of the portlet.

 Show Product Filters:
     If this is checked product filters are displayed.
 To make this work properly the products assigned to the category must filterable properties and there must be values assigned to them.

 Show price filters:
     If this is checked price filters are displayed (which are automatically